alexle-developer/angular-todo-list/README.md

-# Angular Signal Store
+# Angular ToDo List

-#### A simple Angular ToDo applications that demonstrates the use of Angular Signal Store and NgRx to manage the state of the application.
+#### Simple Angular ToDo applications that demonstrates the use of Angular Signal Store and NgRx to manage the state of the application.

 - todo-signal-store: using Angular Signal Store to manage the state of the application.
 - todo-ngrx: using NgRx to manage the state of the application.